-Browse the timeline to learn more about our modern lighting company history, how we started, and where we are now.
+Browse the timeline to learn more about our modern lighting company, how we started, and where we are now.

 Co-founders Jeremy Pyles & Mary Welch renovate a former bodega market and open a gifts & homewares store in New York City's East Village.